jhoek/UncommonSense.CBreeze/CBreeze/UncommonSense.CBreeze.Patterns/README.md

 In some use cases, you're primarily interested in receiving the newly created field as a return value from the cmdlet.
 In some others, however, you need references to all the objects and subobjects that were created.
 The `-Manifest` switch parameter can be added to cmdlets to indicate what you would like the cmdlet's return value to be:

 - If `-Manifest` is not present, the cmdlet should return only the newly created, primary item.
-Without `-Manifest`, `New-CBreezeUserIDField` simply returns the User ID that it created;
+Without `-Manifest`, `New-CBreezeUserIDField` simply returns the User ID table field that it created;
 - If `-Manifest` is present, the cmdlet should return a structure containing references to all objects and subobjects that it created (or modified #FIXME).
+Please see below for returned object's structure.

 For consistency's sake, I strongly encourage you to follow this same pattern in any custom pattern cmdlets that you might make.

 The returned structure should look like this:

 ```powershell
 # Field patterns